KOB-BSU/hellocs618/README.md

+I'm just trying to follow the tutorials to get my homework done.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.